-And yet. . .
+And yet...
 So many of us are living paycheck to paycheck, relying heavily on our extended family to make ends meet.

-Owning a home, is out of reach for many families, with housing costs rising faster than wages.

-Too much of our time is spent in traffic, affecting our families and quality of life.
+Owning a home is out of reach for many families, with housing costs rising faster than wages.
+Too much of our time is spent in trafficWe depend too heavily on imported food and fuel.

-The growing gap between those doing well and those who are not should concern all of us.

-We depend too heavily on imported food and fuel.

 We must find a just place in our relationship with our own history and with the people of the first nation of Hawai'i.

-And the challenges to our island environment, such as global climate change, stare us in the face every single day.
+And the challenges to our island environment, such as global climate change, face us every day....

-I honor my predecessors, former governors, and I have built on what they have done.
-In doing so, I affirm three truths about Hawai'i and the way we govern.

-First, I see Hawai'i as a place and a people that cherish our children, celebrate our diversity, and want a better life for the next generation.

-Second, I see Hawai'i as a place and a people where we believe in 'ohana, respect our kūpuna and understand that our 'āina and our ocean are critical to our quality of life.

-Finally, I see Hawai'i as a place and a people where we still believe in the promise of Hawai'i and the prospect of limitless opportunities.

-This is the legacy of our host culture, the cultures of our immigrant families, and all those who choose to call Hawai'i HOME.

-We have put these values and beliefs into action to chart the course to our future.
+We have put our values and beliefs into action

 It is one thing to say our children matter; it is quite another to do something about it.
 We have invested more widely in classrooms than in previous years.
 We promised to cool 1,000 of Hawai'i's hottest classrooms where soaring temperatures have hindered learning for years.
-I'm proud to report, that, with the Legislature's support, we exceeded our original goal, and we're at 1,200 classrooms and counting.
+I'm proud to report that, with the Legislature's support, we exceeded our original goal and we are at 1,200 classrooms and counting.

 I also promised to empower our schools so they can focus on 21st century skills and critical learning.
 In meetings around the state, community members, teachers, staff and principals expressed frustration about top-down mandates and a one-size-fits-all approach to schools.

-And so, with more than 3,000 parents, teachers and community members from around the state, we created a new Blueprint for Education.
+And so, with more than 3,000 parents, teachers and community members around the state, we created a new Blueprint for Education.
 This blueprint for change is now in the hands of new DOE leadership.

-I also recognized that it is not enough just to say to our teachers, "We respect how hard you work."
-That's why, we have given our educators the pay raises they have long deserved.
+I also recognized that it is not enough to say to our teachers, "We respect how hard you work."
+That's why we have given our educators the pay raise they have long deserved.

-Now, let's talk about housing.

-When we say 'ohana, we truly mean nobody gets left behind.
+When we say 'ohana, we truly mean nobody gets left behind